-Cruise Alaska’s Inside Passage in Southeast Alaska in comfort and style aboard one of Un-Cruise Adventures small ships.
-Thanks to their small size, these smaller Alaska cruise ships can travel into areas in Alaska’s waterways which most larger cruise ships cannot reach.
-You’ll explore seacoast islands, go whale watching for humpbacks, watch glaciers calving and explore wilderness forests.
-You can also kayak, paddleboard or take skiffs into remote inlets that bring you closer to Alaska wildlife, birds and marine life including eagles, sea otters, harbor seals, sea lions and seabirds.
-You’ll travel into Frederick Sound, a playground for whales, harbor seals and sea lions, Icy Strait, a favorite summer stopping point for whales, and Glacier Bay National Park, a UNESCO World Heritage Site.
-Get up close to glaciers, hike through the Tongass National Forest, and explore scenic waterways with local guides on this incredible Southeast Alaska adventure.
+Cruise Alaska’s Inside Passage in Southeast Alaska in comfort and style aboard one of Un-Cruise Adventures’ small ships.
+Thanks to their small size, these smaller Alaska cruise ships can travel into areas in Alaska’s waterways that most larger cruise ships cannot reach.
+You’ll explore seacoast islands, go whale watching for humpbacks, watch glaciers calving, and explore wilderness forests.
+You can also kayak, paddleboard, or take skiffs into remote inlets that bring you closer to Alaska wildlife, birds, and marine life, including eagles, sea otters, harbor seals, sea lions, and seabirds.
+You’ll travel into Frederick Sound, a playground for whales, harbor seals, and sea lions, Icy Strait, a favorite summer stopping point for whales, and Glacier Bay National Park, a UNESCO World Heritage Site.
+Get close to glaciers, hike through the Tongass National Forest, and explore scenic waterways with local guides on this incredible Southeast Alaska adventure.

-Local transfers & baggage handling on day 1 and day 8
+Local transfers & baggage handling on day one and day eight

 All meals and most alcohol while onboard

 From-the-boat adventure activities, including kayaking, paddle-boarding, skiff excursions, and hiking

 Airfare from/to Juneau; port fees and taxes; pre-night hotel in Juneau; super-premium wine, beer, and liquor; and gratuities (approx. 10-15% of cruise fare).

 Upon arrival you will be transferred from the airport or hospitality area to board the ship (please arrange an arrival no later than 2:30pm today).
 Toast to the riches of Alaska as you sail west toward Icy Strait.